 The Go Los Angeles Card comes in 1, 2, 3, 5, or 7-day increments, and provides admission to each included attraction.
-Universal Studios is only included with purchase of the 3-, 5- or 7-day Go Los Angeles Card and is available for use Monday through Friday only – weekends are excluded as of April 1, 2016.
+Universal Studios is only included with purchase of the 3-, 5- or 7-day Go Los Angeles Card and is available for use Monday through Friday only – weekends are excluded.
 You can visit Universal Studios Hollywood once per life of your card.
 Passes are valid one year from date of purchase.
 The card is activated the first time you use it at a participating attraction.
 You can use this pass for the number of days purchased over a two-week period.

 |1-day Adult (13+)||$79|